 Weddings, milestones, holidays and other special occasions occur while snowbirds are away.
 Grandchildren grow up.
 Friends and loved ones move on with their lives, too.
 Many snowbirds can and often do return home to celebrate special occasions with their loved ones.
-There's no way to make it home for every occasion, so do your best to let them know you care and miss them with texts, phone calls, postcards, social media updates, video chat such as Skype / Facetime, care packages, videos and more.
+There's no way to make it home for every occasion, so do your best to let them know you care and miss them with texts, phone calls, postcards, social media updates, video chat, care packages, online videos and more.

 To sum up, it's not easy for loved ones left behind or the snowbirds who are away while life goes on without them.
 Each has a special set of needs and circumstances to work with.
 Give yourself time to start the process of emotionally letting go of your Northern home before you leave and mentally moving into your Southern home.
 And vice versa.
 It's a transitional process involving your mind and body.
 Be prepared, do your best and try not to have regrets.